Tourism on the Great Barrier Reef: History

 government to commission a task force to review the workplace health and safety standards of recreational diving and snorkelling.

 The 2008 financial crisis saw a reduction in both international travellers and business travellers, with the later group declining by 9% in 2009 compared to the previous year.
 After the 2010–2011 Queensland floods many travellers cancelled trips to the state, resulting in a loss of hundreds of millions of dollars.

 The Reserve Bank deputy governor Philip Lowe stated in February 2012 that tourism in Australia is having undergo structural changes because of a contraction in the sector due to the impact of a high Australian dollar.
 By 2012, the estimated value of tourism in the Great Barrier Reef region had reached $5.5 billion.
 In the wake of Cyclone Marcia, a marketing campaign urged people to visit the region to help it recover.
 In response to the coral bleaching event of 2016, where only 7% of the reef was unaffected, the tourism industry created a hashtag, #GBRtoday showing healthy corals.
 Also in 2016, the Australian government asked for a chapter on climate change and the Great Barrier Reef to be removed from UNESCO's report on the status of the Great Barrier Reef over concerns it could impact on tourism.
 Domestic tourism to the reef subsequently fell.

-Locations
+Tourism

 As of 2003, 85% of tourism in the region was concentrated in Cairns and the Whitsunday areas of the Marine Park.

-Vessel-based tourism operations

 Vessel-based tourism operations can serve from 10 to over 400 people.
 Extended vessel-based tourism operations can last for weeks and move between different sites.